– Conduct studies of the county and surrounding areas

 Buyout Lease Program:

 Duplin County owns several small parcels of property that were acquired through “buyout” grants following Hurricanes Floyd, Matthew, and Florence.
 Some of the parcels are available for the public to rent from the county for regulated uses such as cultivation, grazing, open space, or recreation.
 No other uses are permitted on the properties.
-Any person or entity interested in leasing a property should review the Buyout Lease Program Policy and contact the Planning Department to submit an Application to Lease Buyout Property.
+Any person or entity interested in leasing a property may contact the Planning Department for more information.
 A map of the buyout parcels can be viewed on the Duplin County GIS website by selecting the tab “Layers” and checking the box beside “Flood Buyout Property” under the “Environmental” folder.

 Land Use Ordinances: